 so where do i start?

-As mentioned above, it’s best to talk to your dentist.
+As mentioned above, it’s best to talk to your Orthodontist.
 Since there are relatively few dental practices equipped to provide Lingual Braces, you need to know all about the accessibility of treatment, timescale, cost, their effect on your lifestyle besides just the aesthetic benefits.
 The knowledge will help you take an informed decision.

 how will lingual braces affect my lifestyle?